sajjad-kazemi/WordleProject/README.md

 ### how to play:
     There is a "target word" that you should find.
     Yellow: the letter exists but it's in the wrong place.
-    Green: the letter exists and it's in the correct place
+    Green: the letter exists and it's in the correct place.